hi9105/Convolutional-Neural-Networks-Image-Classification/README.md

 The best model gives approx. 79% of accuracy.
 It performs well on almost all dog images.
 The outputs for human images are also convincing.

-The main findings of the code can be found at the post available [here](https://medium.com/@Shiv_Shiv/check-out-your-face-resembles-which-dog-breed-a49caaae42).
+The main findings of the code can be found at the post available at [Medium blog post](https://medium.com/@Shiv_Shiv/check-out-your-face-resembles-which-dog-breed-a49caaae42).

 ### Licensing, Authors, Acknowledgements<a name="licensing"></a>